VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Related Works

-\textbf{Contrastive Decoding}: Contrastive decoding was initially developed to optimize the output probability distribution of language models \cite{2.2_1,2.2_2,2.2_3} and has recently applied in LVLMs, where it improves model outputs by contrasting the conditional probabilities of responses to original versus reference inputs.
+\textbf{Contrastive Decoding}: Contrastive decoding was initially developed to optimize the output probability distribution of language models \cite{2.2_1,2.2_2,2.2_3} and has recently been applied in LVLMs, where it improves model outputs by contrasting the conditional probabilities of responses to original versus reference inputs.
 Several methods have been employed to construct effective reference distributions, such as introducing uncertainty in inputs (\textit{e.g.}, VCD \cite{decodingVCD}, ICD \cite{decodingICD}, \textit{etc.}), contrastive models (\textit{e.g.}, IBD \cite{IBD}, M3ID \cite{decodingm3id}, \textit{etc.}), and data augmentation (\textit{e.g.}, RITUAL \cite{decodingritual}, VACoDe\cite{kim2024vacode}, \textit{etc.}).
 Additionally, work represented by DoLa \cite{DOLA} explores leveraging knowledge across different hidden layers of language models, effectively enhancing the model's reasoning capabilities on factual knowledge by contrasting information across layers.
-Our method, while also utilizing hidden layer information, specifically focuses on dealing with the potential distortions of visual information when it is transmitted across layers within the vision encoder.
-By applying contrastive techniques, our approach mitigates the negative effects of these distortions on visual information, thereby effectively reducing hallucinations in LVLMs.